AISelect_20250918_110326_Canva.jpg

 The Distribution Law (De Spreidingswet)

-The distribution law was adopted in February 2024 to address the problem of insufficient COA locations by making it a legal duty for municipalities to house asylum seekers.
-The law increased the number of permanent locations spread throughout the country, decreasing the need for emergency accommodation.
+The distribution law was adopted in February 2024 to address the problem of insufficient COA locations.
+The law makes it a legal duty for municipalities to house asylum seekers, increasing the number of permanent locations spread throughout the country, and decreasing the need for emergency accommodation.
 The division of shelters is based on the number of citizens and the prosperity of the municipalities.

 In April 2025, the Dutch government proposed revoking the distribution law.
-The official Advisory Council Migration expressed concern about this resolution:
+The Advisory Council for Migration expressed concern about this resolution:

 The COA also advises against this, stating that the distribution law is necessary for multiple reasons: